perplexityjeff/USB-Webcam-Timelapse/README.md

 # USB Webcam Timelapse

-This python script (webcam.py) creates timelapse videos using webcam images.
+This python script (webcam.py) creates timelapse videos using usb webcam images.

 ## Usage
 The usage of the script is as follows: